 Meet Our Team.

-REINVENTION’s leadership team includes seasoned former Fortune 500 executives, entrepreneurs, and leading technologists from multiple industries who have been quoted in WSJ, Fortune, and INC. We’re united by a single-minded cause: helping companies spark innovation.
+REINVENTION’s leadership team includes seasoned former Fortune 500 executives, entrepreneurs, and leading technologists from multiple industries who have been quoted in WSJ, Fortune, and INC. We’re united by a single-minded cause: helping growth-stage companies and not-for-profit organizations spark innovation.

 Practice Specialties: Software, Enterprise Tech, Professional Services, CPG, Retail, Innovation, Branding, M&A Integration, Organizational Development